biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 ## 7 - Score (classic PCA) plot

-A "score plot" shows **the scores (coordinates) for each sample for two PCs**, typically the first two.
+A "score plot" shows **the scores (coordinates) for each sample along two PCs**, typically the first two.

 We're going to need a dataframe to plot.
 But if we were to [`broom::tidy()`](https://generics.r-lib.org/reference/tidy.html) the scores matrix (`pca$x`), akin to what we've done with t-test and ANOVA output in previous weeks, we would get a dataframe with all PCs in one column that wouldn't be that easy to plot.